csps-efpc/csps-llm/README.md

 # csps-llm
 A base for Government of Canada LLM services like chatbots, RAGs, and batch processors.
 This is the engine behind the CSPS' "Whisper" and "Chuchotte" demo services.

+**Please Note:** - the contents of this repo have not (yet) been endorsed by an architecture review board or other governance body.

 ### Getting Started

 Given a base install of both Python 3 and `pip`, install dependencies with: